Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Abstract

 \section{Abstract}

-We show that the strong asymptotic class of Weil-Petersson (WP) geodesic rays with narrow end invariant \cite{wpbehavior} and bounded annular coefficients is determined by the forward ending lamination.
-This generalizes the Recurrent Ending Lamination Theorem of Brock-Masur-Minsky proved in \cite{bmm1}.
+We show that the strong asymptotic class of Weil-Petersson (WP) geodesic rays with narrow end invariant and bounded annular coefficients is determined by the forward ending laminations of the geodesic rays.
+This generalizes the Recurrent Ending Lamination Theorem of Brock, Masur and Minsky.
 As an application we provide a symbolic condition for divergence of WP geodesic rays in the moduli space.